 - A Winch rated at roughly twice your vehicle’s weight, preferably equipped with synthetic rope

 - Extrication hardware (tree strap, clevis, dowels, chain, etc.)

 - Adequate attachment points for towing (tow hooks!)

 - A functional parking brake or Line Lock device

-It is legal to drive any street licensed vehicle from any US state on the Rubicon Trail.
+It is legal to drive any street licensed or Green Sticker vehicle on the Rubicon Trail.